The Fact Finding Process

 Students contacted by the dean of students office will typically receive one or more of the following indicating that the student has been referred to our office for possible violations outlined by the Student Conduct Code.

 Students are required to meet with a hearing officer to begin the conduct process.
-Please note that we will NOT give additional details about the alleged violation over the phone, nor will any staff member discuss your disciplinary records with anyone except the student, without a signed FERPA Release of Information waiver that expressively permits such disclosure.
+Please note that we will NOT give additional details about the alleged violation over the phone, nor will any staff member discuss your disciplinary records with anyone except the student, without a signed FERPA Release of Information waiver [PDF] that expressively permits such disclosure.

 What is a fact finding meeting?